-Put simply, a loan principal is the amount of money you borrow from a lender when you take out a business loan.
-If you opt for a $40,000 loan to buy equipment, for example, your initial loan principal is $40,000.
+Put simply; a loan principal is the amount of money you borrow from a working capital lender when you take out a business loan.
+For example, if you opt for a $40,000 loan to buy equipment

 Loan Principal vs. Loan Interest

 While the loan principal refers to the amount you borrow, the interest is the cost of borrowing that money.
-After all, banks, credit unions, and other lenders need to profit somehow and don’t lend out money for free.
+After all, banks, credit unions, and other business loan lenders

 How Does a Business Loan Principal Work?

 Let’s go back to the $40,000 equipment loan example mentioned previously.
-While your initial loan principal in this scenario is $40,000, your lender will charge you an annual interest rate of 6 percent.
+While your initial loan principal in this scenario is $40,000, your business loan lender will charge you an annual interest rate of 6 percent.

 However, you’ll be required to pay interest of $200 ($40,000 x (6%/12).
-If your monthly payment is $800 per month, $200 of it will take care of the interest and the remaining $600 will go toward your principal.
+If your monthly payment is $800 per month, $200 will take care of the interest, and the remaining $600 will go toward your principal.

-Where to Find Your Loan Principal
+How to Determine Your Loan Principal

 , you’ll receive a monthly statement online or via mail.
-The statement will likely have a breakdown of how much you owe toward your principal balance and how much you owe toward interest.
-If you have difficulty determining where your monthly payments are going, don’t hesitate to reach out to your lender and ask.
+The report will likely break down how much you owe toward your principal balance and how much you owe toward interest.
+If you have difficulty determining where your monthly payments are going, don’t hesitate to reach out to your business loan lender and ask.

 Can You Pay Down the Loan Principal Faster?

-Save on Interest
+1. Save on Interest Payments

-Shorten Loan Term
+2. Shorten Loan Term

 Just because your equipment loan is for two years, for example, doesn’t mean you have to spend that much time repaying it.
-With extra principal payments, you can shorten the length of your loan.
+With extra payments, you can shorten the length of your loan.
 Once it’s paid down, you’ll have more money at your disposal, which will benefit your business.

-Gain Peace of Mind
+3. Gain Peace of Mind

 Unfortunately, however, you won’t be able to deduct the loan principal.
 This is because you’ll use the principal for your business and pay it back.
-Unlike interest, loan principal isn’t considered income for your business; it’s not money you’ve earned.
+Unlike interest, the loan principal isn’t considered income for your business; it’s not money you’ve earned.

 Conclusion: Read the Fine Print Before Taking Out a Business Loan

-from various lenders to ensure that you land the best deal.
+from various lenders to ensure you land the best deal.
 By doing so, you can save thousands of dollars over the life of your loan.